We just wrapped up a thorough review of CBD and the pathways of addiction.

 Essentially, a mouse model of pain, CBD was able to "normalize" serotonin function which was impaired due to the injury.

-Ever wonder why your mood suffers when you're in pain??
+Ever wonder why your mood suffers when you're in pain?? or sick??
 Now you know!

 Reduced anxiety and pain were just knock-on effects.